Configure Apache

 Bind addresses

-If the server has multiple web servers for different IPs, add to your service’s Pillar file:
+If the server has multiple web servers for different IPs, add to your server’s Pillar file:

 apache: